cameronwp/hurtlingthrough.space/src/pages/posts/20180121-fun-with-typography-in-css/index.md

 }
 ```

 I'm checking if the browser supports [`-moz-appearance`](https://developer.mozilla.org/en-US/docs/Web/CSS/-moz-appearance), which is a buggy, experimental technology but not one that's slated to be deprecated.
 In any case, I'm not actually using it, just checking if it's available.
-Badda bing badda boom, now my drop caps look great everywhere!
+Badda bing badda boom, now the drop caps look great everywhere!